Applications have now closed.

 Senior Secondary Short Story Category (1,000 word limit)

 Junior Secondary Short Story Category (500 word limit)

 Primary School Short Story Category (500 word limit)

 Primary School Poetry Category (10 line limit)

 Eliza Henry Jones

-Eliza grew up in Glen Eira and is the author of Ache and In the Quiet and P is for Pearl and How to Grow a Family Tree.
-Her novels have been shortlisted for the NSW Premier's Literary Awards, the Readings Prize for New Australian Fiction and have been longlisted in the ABIA, Indie and CBCA Awards.
+Eliza grew up in Glen Eira and is the author of the adult novels Ache and In the Quiet and the YA novels P is for Pearl and How to Grow a Family Tree.
+Her novels have been listed for the QLD Literary Awards, NSW Premier's Literary Awards, Readings Prize for New Australian Fiction, ABIA, Indie and CBCA Awards.
 Her work has appeared in places such as The Big Issue, The Guardian, The Age and Country Style.
 She is currently working towards a PhD in creative writing.
 In 2022, Eliza released her novel, Salt and Skin – an evocative tale set in the haunted landscape of the islands off the Scottish coast.